-It is important to note that while the General Fund fund balance shown on the preceding GAAP based statements is a measure of resources that are available to the Town on a long-term basis, the full amount is not available for appropriation in its entirety on a statutory basis.
+It is important to note that while the General Fund's fund balance shown on the preceding GAAP based statements is a measure of resources that are available to the Town on a long-term basis, the full amount is not available for appropriation in its entirety on a statutory basis.
 Under Massachusetts General Law, the Massachusetts Department of Revenue (DOR) certifies the amount available, which is referred to as "Free Cash."
 This certified amount is available for appropriation by the legislative body.
-The amount certified by the DOR for FY2010 is \$1,954,708, while the GAAP based financial statements reflect a Fund Balance of \$3,800,692.
+The amount certified by the DOR at the close of FY2017 is \$2,877,855 while the GAAP based Fund financial statements reflect an Unassigned Fund Balance of \$8,513,706, which also includes the Town's Stabilization Fund Balance of \$4,364,697.

 Within the Town's Financial Policies (See Appendix A), is a reserve policy which defines reserves as being the combination of Free Cash & Stabilization Fund Balances.
 This reserve policy requires that the Town maintain reserves at a level of between 5 to 10% of the Town's General Fund expenditures.
-Under the Free Cash plan for the proposed FY2012 budget, the amount of \$500,000 will be used for the operating budget, \$150,000 will be used to fund the Appropriations Committee Reserve Fund, and \$804,000 will be used to fund capital expenditures.
-With respect to the proposed FY2012 budget, no transfers from Stabilization are contemplated, while use of Free Cash in the total amount of \$1,454,000 is proposed.
+Under the Free Cash plan for the proposed FY2019 budget, the amount of \$500,000 will be used for the operating budget, \$175,000 will be used to fund the Appropriations Committee Reserve Fund, \$200,000 will be transferred into Stabilization, and \$1,360,000 will be used to fund capital expenditures.
+With respect to the proposed FY2019 budget, no transfers from Stabilization are contemplated, while use of Free Cash in the total amount of \$2,235,000 is proposed.